 The play did not transfer to the West End and has largely been forgotten over time.
 Never published, it was only professionally revived when the Stephen Joseph Theatre’s sister theatre The New Victoria, Newcastle-under-Lyme, revived it in 1987.
 In 2003, students at Yorkshire Coast College, Scarborough, revived the piece under the direction of Paul Elsam.
 This production was notable as it was performed in the same space as the original production; the college being based in the former home of the Stephen Joseph Theatre In The Round and retaining the in-the-round theatre space.

 In 2007, Alan Ayckbourn revived the play at the Stephen Joseph Theatre, Scarborough, as the theatre’s Christmas offering.
 Predictably, bearing in mind the play’s history, Alan refined the piece again largely bringing the 1980s section up to date for the contemporary audience (largely through the addition of mobile phones).
-Although the play’s action was still set in the Royal Hotel for this production, the revised script transposes the action to a generic Scarborough hotel for future productions of the play.
+Although the play’s action was still set in the Royal Hotel for this production, the revised script transposes the action to a generic Scarborough hotel for future productions of the play; sadly the Royal Hotel no longer has the grandeur of the days when the play was first written.
 The revival premiered in The Round on 11 December 2007 before embarking on a successful end-stage tour, starting at the Yvonne Arnaud Theatre, Guildford, in January 2008.
 The play has not been published but is available for production.

 Copyright: Simon Murgatroyd.
 Please do not reproduce without permission of the copyright holder.